nubbthedestroyer/terraform-workshop/exercises/5/README.md

 }
 ```

 Now, lets duplicate the s3 bucket and tell it to use the other provider.
-You should see the two

 next, just a Terraform apply and show.